joyong0/readme/README.md

 ## How to run
-(This chapter contains how to install this repository and how to run this repository)
+(how to install this repository and how to run this repository)

 ex)